spectrocloud/terraform-provider-spectrocloud/docs/index.md

 provider "spectrocloud" {}
 ```

-Alternatively, you can use an API key to authenticate with Spectro Cloud.
+Alternatively, you may use an API key to authenticate with Spectro Cloud.
 Visit the User Management API Key [documentation](https://docs.spectrocloud.com/user-management/user-authentication/#usingapikey) to learn more about Spectro Cloud API keys.
 ```shell
 export SPECTROCLOUD_APIKEY=5b7aad.........
 ```